PDF download Download Article

 What does "Soldier, Poet, King" mean?

-The song "Soldier, Poet, King" by the Oh Hellos is widely believed to be about Jesus Christ, who was a warrior, master of words, and ruler.
-The Oh Hellos said that the album “Soldier, Poet, King” is on is about navigating an unhealthy relationship.
-It draws from Christian imagery and the writings of theologian C. S. Lewis.
+Pop culture commentator Corey Andrew says "Soldier, Poet, King" can be interpreted many ways, from a celebration of hope to a warning about control.
+Many believe it’s about Jesus, who was a warrior, master of words, and ruler.
+The Oh Hellos said that the album it’s on is about navigating an unhealthy relationship.

 Section 1 of 7: